cakephp/docs/en/bake/usage.rst

 Code Generation with Bake
 #########################

-CakePHP's bake console is another effort to get you up and running in CakePHP – fast.
-The bake console can create any of CakePHP's basic ingredients: models, behaviors, views, helpers, components, components test cases, fixtures and plugins.
-And we aren't just talking skeleton classes: Bake can create a fully functional application in just a few minutes.
-In fact, Bake is a natural step to take once an application has been scaffolded.

 Depending on how your computer is configured, you may have to set execute rights on the cake bash script to call it using ``bin/cake bake``.
 The cake console is run using the PHP CLI (command line